TotallyInformation/node-red-contrib-uibuilder/docs/how-to/load-external-files.md

 ---
 title: How to load external files using uibuilder
-description: >
+description: |
   Include external HTML, styles, JavaScript and ECMA web components from external files.
 created: 2023-01-04 20:27:33
 lastUpdated: 2023-03-20 20:34:52
+updated: 2023-12-30 17:01:41
 ---

 > [!NOTE]